apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 By using `pandas_udf` with the function having such type hints, it creates a Pandas UDF where the given function takes an iterator of a tuple of multiple `pandas.Series` and outputs an iterator of `pandas.Series`.
 In this case, the created pandas UDF requires multiple input columns as many as the series in the tuple when the Pandas UDF is called.
-It is useful when the UDF execution requires initializing some states.
-Internally, it works identically as Series to Series case.
+It works identically as Iterator of Series to Iterator of Series case except the parameter difference.

 The following example shows how to create this Pandas UDF: